 Our Favorite Resource: Leaderosity Learning Library

-The Leaderosity Library provides online courses that guide nonprofit professionals through a variety of subjects within the field.
-Because these courses are on-demand, learners have the opportunity to work on their coursework wherever they are and at their own pace.
+The Leaderosity Library provides online courses that guide nonprofit professionals through a variety of subjects within the sector.
+This flexibility allows learners to access and progress through courses at their own pace, from any location, ensuring that education fits seamlessly into their busy schedules.

 Some of the many course options you can find include: